ARMmbed/mbed-os-5-docs/docs/tutorials/porting.md

 <span class="notes">**Note:** The `extra_labels_add` of `MY_VENDOR` is a stand in for the vendor, as it would not configure anything by itself.</span>

 ### Create the directory structure

 The target’s directory structure has the following hierarchy:

-- The manufacturer is listed at the top level.
+- The top level lists thee manufacturer.
 This is used for implantation that is general to all targets supported by a vendor.
 - The device family.
 This is used for implementation that is specific to a family.
 - A specific device in the family.
 This is used for implementation that applies to only the single device.
 - The specific board that uses the MCU in the previous level.
 This is used for pin maps.